ConeDjordjic/dirbuster-rs/README.md

 # dirbuster-rs

-A fast, concurrent, and feature-rich directory and file buster written in Rust.
+A fast, concurrent, and feature-rich directory file buster written in Rust.

 ## Demo

 ![dirbuster-rs in action](demo.gif)

-*This isn't sped up footage, promise*
+_This isn't sped up footage, promise_

 ## Features